jasonnIguazio/ghpages-doc-site/content/data-layer/nosql/_index.md

   even though there's currently only one NoSQL data-layer page.
 [InfraInfo] I used `layout: "single"` to eliminate the auto section menu-pages links.
   [TODO-INFRA]
-  - Update both internal ghpages-doc-site and external references and add redirect rules for modified URLs.
+  - Update both internal ghpages-ghpages-doc-site and external references and add redirect rules for modified URLs.
   - Edit the front matter, including to change the `layout` value from "single"` to `section-list`.